 “I never realized that chamber music could be such fun.”
 Tom – student at Churchill Academy

 Churchill Music sponsors internationally renowned musicians to lead workshops in the schools.
-Workshop leaders have included violist Richard Crabtree, The Eden:Stell guitar duo, Mike Brewer OBE with the Laudibus Chamber Choir, The Stenzl Brothers piano duo, the Barbirolli Quartet with clarinettist Timothy Orpen, Majestic Brass, Metropolitan Brass, and the Carducci String Quartet (winners of no fewer than seven international chamber music competitions and sponsored by the Cavatina Trust).
-In 2010/11, both the Aquinas Piano Trio and the Carducci Quartet worked with the students.
+Workshop leaders the Barbirolli Quartet with clarinettist Timothy Orpen, Majestic Brass, Metropolitan Brass, the Carducci String Quartet (winners of no fewer than seven international chamber music competitions, The Aquinas Piano trio, London Bridge Piano Trio, Nicholas McCarthy, to name but a few.

 “We thoroughly enjoyed our day and it’s fantastic to see what can be done with determined and enthusiastic people on the case” Carducci Quartet

 Open to music students of all genres at the Academy, Churchill Music created this competition in 2007 to encourage and reward not only technical excellence but also performance skills and presentation.
 Three awards are made, generously supported by an anonymous donor: Churchill Young Musician of the Year, Churchill Music Junior Trophy, and Churchill Music Audience Trophy.
 The Churchill Young Musician of the Year and the Junior Trophy are awarded by our judging panel, which includes a professional performing musician with representatives from Churchill Music.
 Our audience vote for the student whom they feel deserve the specially commissioned Audience Trophy.
 Pictured is Catherine Freda, Head of Education, St George’s Bristol with 2012 Churchill Young Musician of the Year, Therese Paine.